chainwayxyz/clementine-cli/docs/deposit.md

 clementine-cli deposit create-signed-recovery-tx --network testnet4 tb1pd...
 0x742d35... abc123def456...
 0 tb1qe...
 1 10
 ```

+> [!IMPORTANT]
+> Please make sure that `amount` you enter is the exact amount of BTC you sent to the deposit address.
+This is necessary to recover your funds if you accidentally send any amount other than `10 BTC`

 **Airgapped Recovery Protocol:**

 1. **Transfer Data**: Move all recovery parameters to airgapped device via secure method